Different bean varieties laid out in the shape of a heart.

 Beyond being regular, fiber increases satiety and helps prevent overeating.
 Fiber-rich foods also encourage the production of short-chain fatty acids, which happen when friendly gut bacteria ferment fiber in our colon.
 (It’s like kombucha that your body makes!)
 These short-chain fatty acids have been shown to help with digestive disorders and reduce overall gut inflammation.

 But the health benefits of fiber extend far beyond our stomachs.
 Case in point: fiber leads to a healthier heart.
 One study found that an additional 10 grams of fiber a day reduced coronary events (aka things like heart attacks) by 14 percent.
 Fiber also seems to be useful for type 2 diabetes patients by delaying the absorption of carbs from the small intestine and improving insulin levels.
-People with high-fiber diets even have a reduced risk for colorectal cancer, the third most common cancer in the U.S.
+People with high-fiber diets even have a reduced risk for colorectal cancer, the third most common cancer in the US.

 You’re probably not getting enough